data-integrations/fast-filter-transform/docs/FastFilter-transform.md

 Configuration
 -------------
-**sourceField:** Specifies the source field to use for the filter.
+**Source Field:** Specifies the source field to use for the filter.
 If the value in the sourceField is null, the record is dropped.
 (Macro-enabled)

-**operator:** Specifies the operator to use for the comparison.
+**Operator:** Specifies the operator to use for the comparison.

-**criteria:** Specifies the criteria to use for the filter.
+**Criteria:** Specifies the criteria to use for the filter.
 (Macro-enabled)

+**Ignore Case?** Select true if you'd like the filter to ignore case.